nyc-crh/site/content/key-concepts/_index.md

 <h3>Suggested Primary source: <a href="https://nyccivilrightshistory.org/gallery/change-the-status-crow/">Change the Status Crow</a></h3>

-[^55]: Richard Rothstein, *The Color of Law: A Forgotten History of How Our Government Segregated America* (New York: Liveright Publishing, 2017); Matthew Delmont, *Why Busing Failed: Race, Media, and the National Resistance to School Desegregation* (Oakland: University of California Press, 2016); Brian Purnell and Jeanne Theoharis with Komozi Woodard, eds., *The Strange Careers of the Jim Crow North: Segregation and Struggle outside of the South* (New York: New York University Press, 2019).
+[^55]: Rothstein, *The Color of Law*; Delmont, *Why Busing Failed*; Brian Purnell and Jeanne Theoharis with Komozi Woodard, eds., *The Strange Careers of the Jim Crow North: Segregation and Struggle Outside of the South* (New York: New York University Press, 2019).

 [^56]: [New-York Historical Society, *Slavery in New York*](New-York Historical Society, Slavery in New York).